-On May 26, 2005, the Council on Environmental Quality issued the first Report on Cooperating Agencies in Implementing the Procedural Requirements of the National Environmental Policy Act.15 This report covered the period of March 2002 through the end of fiscal year 2004, summarizing agency progress and the challenges identified in establishing cooperating agency status.
+On May 26, 2005, CEQ issued the first Report on Cooperating Agencies in Implementing the Procedural Requirements of the National Environmental Policy Act.
+This report covered the period of March 2002 through the end of fiscal year 2004.
+On May 23, 2012, CEQ published its second report covering fiscal years 2005 through 2011.
+These reports summarized agency progress and the challenges identified in establishing cooperating agency status.